daverosoff/c490-website/content/posts/post-by-thomas.md

 ## **Intro**

 The course CSC-490: Topics in Computer Science at The College of Idaho has been an extremely valuable and engaging course.
 Although many of the topics covered in this course were topics that I had previous experience in, I was able expand on all of my previous  experiences.
 Throughout the course, I was consistently learning something new and applying the newly-learned skills with realistic assignments.
 This is a class that I wish I had been able to take earlier in my college career because it covers many of the necessary skills that I had to learn on my own.
-I believe that this specific Topics in Computer Science course will be incredibly helpful to help prepare the underclassmen going into Computer Science and to help reinforce important skills for the upperclassmen.
+I believe that this specific Topics in Computer Science course will be incredibly helpful to the underclassmen going into Computer Science and to the upperclassmen.
+For the upperclassmen, CSC-490 has helped reinforce important skills.

 ## **Linux Command Line**

-Towards the beginning of this course, we started with learning about the Linux command line from the following online tutorial: [Ryan's Tutorials - Linux Tutorial](https://ryanstutorials.net/linuxtutorial/).
+Towards the beginning of this course, we began learning about the Linux command line from the following online tutorial: [Ryan's Tutorials - Linux Tutorial](https://ryanstutorials.net/linuxtutorial/).
 About three years ago I was involved in a research project at The College of Idaho that required me to have an understanding of the Linux command line.
 However, three years ago, I had no experience with the Linux command line at